mosharofofficial/Tourify/README.md

 ### Features of this website  :

-- it is tourism management website
+- dark and light mode controll
 - responsive for mobile , tablet and desktop
 - user can perform CRUD  operations
 - there is a backend